Clementine951/ALGOSUP_2022_Project_4_C/Documents/Technical.md

 ## 7. Version 2.0

 In the Version 2.0, we thought about adding those functionnalities :
-    - Customizable character
+- You could be able to customise your avatar to make it like you.
+It could be more realistic for visitors.
-    - NPC that welcomes you and that makes you visit the school
+- NPC that welcomes you and that makes you visit the school.
-    - Automatic visit
-    - Translations into other languages
+- Translations into other languages.